lucaswkuipers/SafeTypes/README.md

 By ensuring conditions at compile time, SafeTypes allows developers to write safer, more robust and expressive code with reduced boilerplate, increased performance, and improved documentation through its constrained types.

-ℹ️ Note: Most constructors from these custom types will be optional so any client needs to construct and deal with the unhappy path there.
+ℹ️ Note: Most constructors from these custom types will be optional so any client needs to construct and deal with the unhappy path at construction.
 > For compile time check validation (and non optional initializers) for literals (only literals, not dynamic values) [SafeTypesMacros](https://github.com/lucaswkuipers/SafeTypesMacros) adds special macros for it!
 I definitely recommend you check it out!

 ## Features